-How have your mom, dad, and other guardians blessed your life?
+How have your parents and other guardians blessed your life?

 This past Sunday, my husband preached out of Proverbs on family relationships.
 At the end of his sermon, he encouraged each of us to write down five things we’ve learned from our parents.